lz2510/Tech/complexity.md

 Array is O(1) in access operation, insert and delete are O(n).
 Linked list access is O(n), insert and delet are O(1).
 Both search are O(n).

+For random access, use array.
+For insert and delete frequently, use linked list.

 ![4f63e92598ec2551069a0eef69db7168](https://user-images.githubusercontent.com/1209204/210755595-5f23dc71-b8a9-4a96-8225-e1d911fbad1a.jpeg)

 https://www.geeksforgeeks.org/time-complexities-of-different-data-structures/